Stock Certificate Template, Free Download 2026

 What is a stock certificate?

 A stock certificate is a physical document that serves as legal proof of ownership of a specific number of shares in a corporation.
-It identifies the corporation, the shareholder, the number and class of shares, the par value, and bears the signatures of authorized corporate officers.
+Also known as a corporate share certificate, it identifies the corporation, the shareholder, the number and class of shares, the par value, and bears the signatures of authorized corporate officers.
 Under UCC Article 8, a stock certificate is a negotiable security that can be transferred by endorsement and delivery.
 While many modern corporations use uncertificated (book-entry) shares, stock certificates remain common for closely held corporations, startup equity grants, and situations where physical proof of ownership is preferred.

 Are stock certificates still used?

 Yes, stock certificates are still used, though their prevalence has declined significantly.
 Most publicly traded companies have moved to uncertificated book-entry shares maintained electronically by transfer agents like Computershare.
-However, closely held private corporations, startups issuing founder shares, and companies granting restricted stock frequently still issue physical certificates.
+However, closely held private corporations, startups issuing founder shares, and companies granting restricted stock frequently still issue physical certificates using a printable stock certificate template.
 Some states and certain shareholder agreements require certificated shares.
 The certificate provides a tangible record of ownership that some business owners and investors prefer over electronic records.

 What information must be on a stock certificate?